University of Melbourne – University of Bonn: Call for joint PhD project proposals

 Honorary employees whose primary academic affiliation is with the University of Melbourne are eligible to lead an application as a PI if they are a registered Principal Supervisor at Melbourne, and either:

-1. Their primary employer has entered into a written agreement for this call to fund the Melbourne cash component of the collaborative activity; or
+1. Their primary employer has entered into a written agreement for this call, using the provided approval form, to fund the Melbourne cash component of the collaborative activity; or

 2. They participate at their own expense if they are otherwise unaffiliated (for example, they hold an emeritus position).